IEA-Paris/PPIAS/articles/a-place-to-think-in-the-new-information-age.md

 Of course, this idealized scenario glosses over myriad complex research issues.
 Designing a dynamic personal multiscale information space linked to the complex world of existing information and capturing and representing histories of interaction confront a host of challenging research questions: How is this parallel information space created and linked with existing information?
 How are multiscale representations of information and activity created?
 How are they depicted and arrayed in the space?
 How are histories captured and contexts recognized?
 What are the nature of the rules and AI agents that provide the dynamic information behaviors and how do they operate in ways sensitive to tasks and contexts?
 To address these questions and design the human-centered information we envision will require large-scale scientific collaboration.

-Figure 2

-Collaboratory for the Design of Information Work (CDIW) Network of Networks
+**Figure 2.
+Collaboratory for the Design of Information Work (CDIW) Network of Networks**

-Note.
-CDIW connects the original Active Information Spaces network to the eNSEMBLE Future of Digital Collaboration, spanning 80 research groups and 30+ universities in France, and the Microsoft Future of Work network that is distributed across research labs in the U.S. and Europe.
+*Note.
+CDIW connects the original Active Information Spaces network to the eNSEMBLE Future of Digital Collaboration, spanning 80 research groups and 30+ universities in France, and the Microsoft Future of Work network that is distributed across research labs in the U.S. and Europe.*

 Collaboratory for Design of Information Work (CDIW)